Cyclosporine and St. John's Wort: Can You Take Them Together?

 Many common St. John's Wort products can affect this interaction.

-St. John's wort products and blends
+Where St. John's wort hides

 Other sources